Hyperzsb/natalia-theme/README.md

 - Add more components to the portfolio home page, such as detailed self-introduction, personal experiences, and programming skills.
 - Maybe add a timeline to the posts page.
 - Improve the appearance and behavior of the contact page.
 Maybe add more components to provide more information and contact methods.

+You can find all the Natalia's scheduled backlogs from [here](https://github.com/Hyperzsb/natalia-theme/projects/1).

 ## User Guide